Additional /datacompare arguments

 Usage examples

-To practice comparison and synchronization through the command line, try to generate a synchronization script for a database backup and a live database.
+To practice data comparison and synchronization from the command line, generate a synchronization script for a database backup and a live database.
 To do this, you should first change the default path in the command line by typing cd <required path> (for example, C:\Program Files\Devart\dbForge Studio for SQL Server\dbforgesql.com) and pressing Enter.
 After the default directory has changed, type the following arguments into the Command Prompt:

 1. Compare data using settings from a file saved earlier: